newcontext-oss/django-rest-json-api/README.rst

         queryset = models.MyModel.objects.all()
         serializer_class = serializers.MySerializer

-Finally, the JSON API renderer and parser must be enabled in your settings:
+Finally, the JSON API renderer and parser must be enabled in your settings and set the default ordering parameter to match the JSON API standard:

 .. code:: python